zelda19/zelda19/README.md

 # Hi,👋 I'm Ceejay Maghanoy

-IT graduate with hands on Linux/sysadmin and networking experience, currently building backend dev skills and game dev
+IT graduate with hands on linux and networking experience, currently building backend dev skills and game dev

 ---